mariateodorapopescu/Pagerank_in_Mathlab/README.md

 # Pagerank Algorithm

 ## in PR_Inv:
--I started by doing the QR factorization with Gram-Schmidt.
+- I started by doing the QR factorization with Gram-Schmidt.
 I took each column vector of matrix A, and the following column vectors from the matrix I "straighten" and regulate those after the one I took;
 - I took the dimensions of A to know how much to allocate for Q and R.